Narrow And Harrowing

 On a trip through New England, I arrived in Providence after dark, managed to navigate my way to the hotel in my rental car, and planned a drive the next morning through Bean Town, then on to Acadia National Park.
 Besides the late hour, the early autumn arrival felt thankfully unremarkable.
 Yet the next morning when leaving our hotel, we discovered a narrow underpass, so narrow in fact, it required a traffic signal since it only allowed the passage of a single lane of traffic.
 I’m so glad I didn’t pass through that sliver of pavement during the previous night’s darkness.

 Admittedly, I’d encountered narrow roads previously, and I would certainly cross them again in the future.
-I recall a few single-lane construction zones that include traffic signals to control the flow of traffic when workmen are not present, but I also think about that one-lane bridge over the Clearwater River in Idaho, or the road Google suggested through the Appalachians.
+I recall a few single-lane construction zones that include traffic signals to control the flow of traffic when workmen are not present, but I also think about that one-lane bridge over the Clearwater River in Idaho, or the road Google suggested through the Appalachians (see Just This Little Bridge from June 2022).
 Sometimes there are no signals, no warnings, and hopefully, no oncoming traffic to hamper the travel from here to there across a stretch that offers no other option except to take a deep breath and drive onward.
 I wouldn’t say these routes were harrowing, but then again, traffic was light.

 Narrow And Unpaved